ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_core.md

 This has all the same issues as `errno`: needs to be cleared to detect errors, can only store one error (per thread), etc.

-### Redesign API

-Redesign the API, so that every API function only has maximal one error case next to memory errors.

-- `nameNew(name) -> name_object` only has the error case of invalid name
-- `keyNew(name_object)` won't have error cases anymore
-- `keySetName(name_object)` only has the error case of read-only names

-The advantage is that it is hard to be used wrongly.
-Users can only call keySetName if they have a valid key name.
-If keySetName fails nevertheless, we know that it must be because the name was read-only.
-No further debugging would be needed.
+### Limit to single error value

-This can be very limiting and in some cases makes it very hard to find out what the exact problem was.
+Always limiting a function to a single error code can be very limiting and in some cases and makes it very hard to find out what the exact problem was.
 Reducing a function to a single error value, makes sense if the errors are easy to distinguish.
 But for more complex preconditions, this can be annoying and inefficient to use.
-While the above example can be solved, by simple checking with `keyIsLocked`, there could less straightforward cases.
 For example, a function `foo` that takes two keynames, both of which must be valid.
 To find out which of the names was invalid, the caller would have to call something like `elektraCheckName(name)` on at least one name.
 That's a non-trivial check that is not cheap in terms of runtime.
 More importantly, it is a check that `foo` already did, and the result could just be propagated to the caller.

+### Redesign API

+Similar to the option above, we limit all functions to a single error value.
+But we also redesign the API, so that every API function only has maximal one error case (apart from failed allocation and `NULL` pointers as arguments).

+- `nameNew(name) -> name_object` only has the error case of invalid name
+- `keyNew(name_object)` won't have error cases anymore
+- `keySetName(name_object)` only has the error case of read-only names

+The advantage is that an API like this is hard to be used incorrectly.
+You can only call `keySetName` when you already have a valid key name, so there is only a single error case for `keySetName`.
+If `keySetName` fails, we always know exactly what was wrong; the name was read-only.

+However, always partitioning an API like this could create very annoying to use APIs.
+It could also have a negative impact on memory use.
+To make an API like this work properly, all the intermediate objects that allow us to have functions with a single error case, must be opaque structs.
+That means they must be heap-allocated as separate objects.

 ### Require caller to check preconditions